ng-Classic/ng-classic/aio/content/cli/index.md

 </code-example>

-To create, build, and serve a new, basic Angular Classicproject on a development server, go to the parent directory of your new workspace use the following commands:
+To create, build, and serve a new, basic Angular Classic project on a development server, go to the parent directory of your new workspace use the following commands:

 <code-example format="shell" language="shell">